sarah-antillia/Image-Segmentation-Liver-Tumor/README.md

 <pre>
 >python create_base.py
 </pre>
-, by which Tumor-base dataset will be created.<br>
+, by which Liver-base dataset will be created.<br>
 <pre>
-./Tumor-base
+./Liver-base
 ├─images
 └─masks
 </pre>